-April 25 is world malaria day.
+April 25 is the world malaria day.
 On this day we can celebrate the good news that WHO shares.
 Their reports show that from 2000-2015, the number of people who died from malaria has fallen by 48 percent.
-We are seeing a decline of one of the earth’s most ancient killers.
+We are seeing a decline in one of the earth’s most ancient killers.
 Even though this is good news, we still have a problem.
-It is still expected that half a million people will die in the next year and almost a quarter billion will be seriously set back by this disease.
+It is still expected that half a million people will die in the next year and almost a quarter-billion will be seriously set back by this disease.

 Poverty = Malaria